 Read More

-Nurses interact with the police in a number of different ways.
+In the course of their work, nurses may interact with the police in several different ways.
 They may be asked to respond to inquiries from police or provide a copy of a patient’s chart because they have assessed and treated patients who are alleged victims or suspected perpetrators of crimes.
-In some instances, a nurse’s own conduct or the conduct…
+In some instances, a nurse’s…

 Read More

 Facts are central to any legal decision.
-Only once the facts of the matter have been determined by the court can the relevant law be applied and a decision rendered.
-The basic rule of evidence is that information can be admitted as evidence where it is relevant to a material issue in the case.
-Other…
+Only once the facts of the matter have been determined by the court can the relevant law be applied, and a decision rendered.
+To determine the facts of a case, parties will submit evidence using rules and procedures that have been established through legislation and case law.
+The…

 Read More